 Bult in 1632 – 1648

-Taj Mahal is one of the greatest architectural achievements by the time it was built and till now it’s still a beauty to behold.
-It spans across a huge expanse of land it was built by Mughal Emperor Shah Jahan a mausoleum in memory of his wife, Mumtaz in Agra India who died in labour.
+Taj Mahal is one of the greatest architectural achievements by the time it was built and now it’s still a beauty to behold.
+It spans a huge expanse of land it was built by Mughal Emperor Shah Jahan a mausoleum in memory of his wife, Mumtaz in Agra India who died in labour.

 It is a tourist centre that attracts over eight million tourists yearly, developed and commissioned by Shah Jahan in 1631.

-Lastly, The Seven Wonders of the world is definitely a beauty to behold, from the majestic Taj Mahal to the monumental Wall of China down to the ruins of Petra and the architectural brilliance of Colosseum to the sacred Chichen Itza, iconic Machu Picchu, the standing wonders of symbolic Christ the Redeemer.
+Lastly, The Seven Wonders of the world is definitely a beauty to behold, from the majestic Taj Mahal to the monumental Wall of China down to the ruins of Petra and the architectural brilliance of the Colosseum to the sacred Chichen Itza, iconic Machu Picchu, the standing wonders of symbolic Christ the Redeemer.
 These sites will definitely make you speechless and take your breath away.

 These are must-see sites you should set your eyes on once in your lifetime.
 While you are hiking, climbing, walking or enjoying the beautiful views of these historic sites, do not forget to take pictures.
 These sites have significantly attracted tourist from all over the world.

 Above all, the Seven Wonders of The World is carefully chosen based on public opinion and a voting system from over 100 million votes.
 We wish you an exciting and amazing journey as you tour the Seven Wonders of the World.